-- (n) Drivers moving up may have to make a frequency change. - (o) Marshalling for finals: The Semi Finalists will marshal the first final that runs and must be available to marshal some other early finals if requested failure to do so is failure to marshal under Rule 15(a).
+[n] Drivers moving up may have to make a frequency change.

+- [o] Marshalling for finals: The Semi Finalists will marshal the first final that runs and must be available to marshal some other early finals if requested - failure to do so is failure to marshal under Rule 15[a].
 For the following finals, drivers will marshal at the numbered point relating to their finishing position in the final they have just completed.
-It is the driver's responsibility to ensure that they know their finishing position and go to the appropriate marshalling point. - (p) For the Grand Final, ALL drivers must provide their own marshal who will stand on the marshal point corresponding to their car number, this includes points 1-2-3-4.
-Until a marshal is on the correct point, they will not be allowed to start the race. - (q) On completion of their final, drivers not progressing to the next final should go immediately to the relevant marshal point to relieve the existing marshal.
-No marshal shall leave their point whilst fulfilling their marshalling duties (e.g. to return cars to the pit lane) or at the end of a race until a replacement arrives.
-Marshals should wear the distinguishing tabards provided. - (r) No person under the age of 12 is allowed on the track or in the pit lane during finals and drivers under 12 are responsible for providing a suitable marshal.
-Substitute marshals must be competent to carry out duties and be agreed with the Race Director. - (s) A maximum of two mechanics per driver will be allowed in the pit lane to assist with repairs, refuelling, etc. All mechanics in the pit lane will be required to wear luminous yellow jackets/bibs so that they are equally visible on the track as marshals. - (t) No 10 minute delay may be called for by any driver before the start of a final. - (u) Prior to the start of all finals, drivers will be called in turn to the rostrum in grid order.
+It is the driver's responsibility to ensure that they know their finishing position and go to the appropriate marshalling point. - [p] For the Grand Final, ALL drivers must provide their own marshal who will stand on the marshal point corresponding to their car number, this includes points 1-2-3-4.
+Until a marshal is on the correct point, they will not be allowed to start the race. - [q] On completion of their final, drivers not progressing to the next final should go immediately to the relevant marshal point to relieve the existing marshal.
+No marshal shall leave their point whilst fulfilling their marshalling duties [e.g. to return cars to the pit lane] or at the end of a race until a replacement arrives.
+Marshals must wear a high-vis jacket at all times. - [r] No person under the age of 12 is allowed on the track or in the pit lane during finals and drivers under 12 are responsible for providing a suitable marshal.
+Substitute marshals must be competent to carry out duties and be agreed with the Race Director. - [5] A maximum of two mechanics per driver will be allowed in the pit lane to assist with repairs, refuelling, etc. All mechanics in the pit lane will be required to wear hi-vis jackets so that they are equally visible on the track as marshals.

+[t] No 10 minute delay may be called for by any driver before the start of a final.

+- [u] Prior to the start of all finals, drivers will be called in turn to the rostrum in grid order.
 If a driver is not at the rostrum when called, that driver shall go up after the remainder of drivers has been called.
-Mechanics for the drivers in finals shall stand in the corresponding position selected by the driver. - (v) At the end of all finals, a presentation will be made to the top three drivers in each of the National, Clubman, Junior and Over 40s listings to allow for photos/media requirements.
+Mechanics for the drivers in finals shall stand in the corresponding position selected by the driver. - [v] At the end of all finals, a presentation will be made to the top three drivers in each of the National/Clubman/Junior/Over 40s to allow for photos/media requirements.

-12. Trophies
+12. TROPHIES